 A master’s in nursing offers you an opportunity to take on an advanced clinical role, providing comprehensive primary care to patients facing common ailments.
 The nurse practitioner role offers substantial financial rewards in addition to the satisfaction that comes from helping patients.
 Nurse practitioners, anesthetists, and midwives earned a median annual pay of $115,800 as of 2019.

 A master’s in nursing degree is a graduate-level professional degree that prepares you for health care responsibilities beyond the scope of most other types of nurses.
 Nurse practitioners are able to:

 Prescribe medication as needed

-The education and experience you build in a master’s program will prepare you to serve as a mid-level practitioner who operates either independently or under a physician.
+The education and experience you build in an online MSN program will prepare you to serve as a mid-level practitioner who operates either independently or under a physician.
 After you select a concentration, complete your studies, and pass the national certification board exam in your chosen specialization, you can begin practicing in your selected field.
 NPs have options ranging from family and adult care to gerontology and hospice care.

 Nurse practitioners have increased responsibilities in terms of providing complete care for common health issues.
 You’ll enjoy significantly more freedom to act independently, whether or not you’re supervised by a physician.
-And if you want to take your nursing career to the next level by incorporating new knowledge and duties into your daily work, a master’s degree can offer a clear path to those goals.
+And if you want to take your nursing career to the next level by incorporating new knowledge and duties into your daily work, an online MSN degree can offer a clear path to those goals.

 Health care in general is a thriving field.
 We already noted the estimated 15% increase through 2029 for positions in the health care sector, and nursing has even brighter prospects.
 The BLS projected nurse practitioners, anesthetists, and midwives will see employment increase by 45% during the same time period.
 That’s an additional 117,700 positions on top of the 263,400 already available in 2019.